 As previously mentioned in section 3.2.1, an adjustment was made to the U-probabilities to account for alternate submission records.
 The addition of unique values for an identifier increases the likelihood of a spurious linkage between records from the files being linked.
 Thus, the U-probabilities were adjusted to account for the increased probability of variable agreement (i.e., if records for the same person had multiple values for a variable, the chance of agreement with any compared record from the other file increases).
-Therefore, patients received an adjusted U-probability if they had identifier values that were different across their set of submission records.
-The adjusted U-probabilities were then applied to each record in the set of submission records that paired with a HUD administrative record.
+Therefore, patients received an adjusted U-probabilities were then applied to each record in the set of submission records.
+The adjusted U-probabilities were then applied to each record in the set of submission records that paired with an NDI administrative record.
 Lastly, the U-probability that is used to compute the agreement and disagreement weights (see Section 3.2.4) is the maximum between the original and adjusted U-probability (i.e., UMax=Max(UOriginal, UAdjust)).

-Excluding first and last name and ZIP code of residence, the adjustment process began by identifying the unique set of values, and their U-probabilities, for each of the identifiers appearing in the scoring key (Table 4), for each patient.
+Excluding first and last name, the adjustment process began by identifying the unique set of values, and their Uprobabilities, for each of the identifiers appearing in the scoring key (Table 4), for each patient.
 Because each value is assumed to be independent of the others, the adjusted U-probabilities were computed using the additive rule for probability as the summation of the individual value U-probabilities for each patient.
 That is, if a patient had three different month of birth values, the adjusted U-probability for month of birth was simply the summation of the three individual U-probabilities.
 Table 8 provides an example of the process used to compute the adjusted and maximum U-probabilities for month of birth.